Nehal98/pswd-strength/README.md

 experimental repository

-check is your password strong enough...
+check is your password strong enough.

 ..........*******............